golubitsky/geofotr/README.md

 [Details][phase-five]

 ### Bonus Features (TBD)
+- [ ] Tag photos
 - [ ] users can view all of their liked photos
 - [ ] users can set their profile picture thumbnail
-- [ ] map displays medium size photo
+- [x] map displays medium size photo
-- [ ] users enter text location and auto-convert to lat/long for map display
+- [x] users enter text location and auto-convert to lat/long for map display
-- [ ] Pagination
+- [x] Pagination
 - [ ] Search for photos by title
 - [ ] Search for photos by tag
 - [ ] Reblogging
-- [ ] Custom urls for photos
+- [x] Custom urls for photos
 - [ ] Support for multiple open sessions